Potable water (Photo: Bigstockphoto)

-CURWOOD: By the way, I hear reports that the current drought in California’s making the outlook for wine production a little dimmer, and maybe that will galvanize people into action, huh?
+CURWOOD: By the way, I hear reports that the current drought in California’s making the outlook for wine production a little dimmer, and maybe that will galvanize people into action.

-SEDLAK: Or it might force them to experiment with Argentinean and Australian wines.
+SEDLAK: Or might force them to experiment with Argentinian and Australian wines.

 CURWOOD: David Sedlak is author of Water 4.0: The Past, Present and Future of the World’s Most Vital Resource.
 He teaches at UC Berkeley.
 Thank you so much, Sir.

 Living on Earth wants to hear from you!

 Boston, MA, USA 02199